dicekeys/dicekeys-app-typescript/README.md

 ```
 ## Build electron app for macOS

-First do all the steps before `npm run start` above
+First do all the steps of the previous section and then:
 ```
 cd electron
+npm run build

+# if you just want the .app
+npm run pack

+# or dmg distribution files
-npm run make
+npm run dist
 ```

 ## Build electron app for Windows/Linux